 “But tauhid as a world-view in the sense I intend in my theory means regarding the whole universe as a unity, instead of dividing it into this world and the Hereinafter, the natural and the supernatural, substance and meaning, spirit and body.
 It means regarding the whole of existence as a single form, a single living and conscious organism, possessing will, intelligence, feeling and purposeˮ.

-Shariʿati’s “Tawhīd Theory” was designated for bridging between the Divine authority and the human activism and freedom of choice, which ultimately lead to man’s freedom of political activity in this world, here and now.
-This is made possible by virtue of the inherent unity, suggested by this theory, between God, man and nature, and in light of Shariʿati’s renewed interpretation of man’s perception as “God’s Caliphate”, that is to say, God’s successor on earth.
-Shariʿati thus concludes that God and man are part of one entity; therefore, man constantly progresses in an infinite path (for God is infinite) towards the comprehension of the universe and of God, which will enable man to choose and act freely in this world, and to be responsible for his choices and deeds.
+Shariʿati’s theory of tawhid was designated for bridging between the Divine authority and human activism and freedom of choice, which ultimately lead to man’s freedom of political activity in this world, here and now.
+This is made possible by virtue of the inherent unity, as suggested by this theory, between God, man, and nature, and in light of Shariʿati’s renewed interpretation of man’s perception as “God’s Caliphate”; that is, God’s successor on earth.
+Shariʿati thus concludes that God and man are part of one entity; therefore, man constantly progresses in an infinite path (for God is infinite) toward the comprehension of the universe and of God, which will enable man to choose and act freely in this world, and to be responsible for his choices and deeds.

-It is evident that the desired result of Shariʿati’s Tawhīd philosophy is not an ideological or intellectual game for its own sake.
-Shariʿati’s activism was designated for achieving justice with “authentic” Islamic and oriental instruments, even at the expense of Orientalizing western ideologies and westernizing Islam.
+It is evident that the desired result of Shariʿati’s tawhid philosophy is not an ideological or intellectual game for its own sake.
+His activism was intended to achieve justice with “authentic” Islamic instruments, even at the expense of Orientalizing western ideologies and westernizing Islam.

-What interested Ali Shariʿati was not merely the afterlife.
-He was imbued with the motivation to change the present world that people currently live in and suffer in as human beings, as he argues:
+Shariʿati was not merely interested in the afterlife; rather, he was imbued with the motivation to change the present world in which people currently live and suffer as human beings, as he argues:

 …this is the “Tashayuʿa”, it is not about praying in a hope of gaining “Ḥur a-ʿEīn” (the heaven’s beautiful virgins).
 The real “Tashayuʿa” is not about accumulating “requitals” (Thawab) in preparation for the hereafter life; it is about gaining requital and all the good in this word.
 It seeks to achieve salvation, “divine interceding” and all the goals that exist on earth… it even builds heaven in this world.

-Shariʿati further proceeds by accentuating the goal of achieving social justice, and maintains that the Quranic references to “Allah” in the social issues can be replaced with “an-Nās” (the people), adding that:
+Shariʿati further proceeds by accentuating the goal of achieving social justice and maintains that the Qur’anic references to “Allah” in the social issues can be replaced with al-nās (the people), adding that:

 In the affairs of society, therefore, in all that concerns the social system, but not in creedal matters such as the order of the cosmos, the words al-nas and Allah belong together.
 Thus when it is said, "Rule belongs to God" the meaning is that rule belongs to the people, not to those who present themselves as the representatives or the sons of God…When it is said, "property belongs to God,' the meaning is that capital belongs to the people as whole, not to Croesus.
 When it is said "religion belongs to God" the meaning is that the entire structure and content of religion belongs to the people; it is not a monopoly held by a certain institution or certain people…

 These quotes demonstrate that Shariʿati’s perception was radical and humanistic.
-Moreover, although Shariʿati’s perception was not an Orthodox Marxist, it was influenced by it.
+And although Shariʿati’s perception was not an Orthodox Marxist, it was influenced by it.